 Americans generate an estimated 1.6 million tons of household hazardous waste (HHW) every year.

-Compiling a comprehensive list of HHW is nearly impossible so it may be helpful to provide some general guidance on how to identify these types of materials.
-A good rule of thumb to use when pinpointing HHW around your home is the use of caution words that will be on the containers’ labels–words such as “flammable”, “toxic”, “poison” and “caution” all indicate that the chemical should be treated as HHW when it’s time to dispose of it.
+Compiling a comprehensive list of HHW is nearly impossible.
+So here we provide some general guidance on how to identify these types of materials.
+A good rule of thumb to use when pinpointing HHW around your home is the use of caution words that will be on the containers’ labels–words such as “warning”, “flammable”, “toxic”, “poison” and “caution” all indicate that the chemical should be treated as HHW when it’s time to dispose of it.